 Better Understanding Financial Planning Clients

-Situation: It’s important for financial planners to understand their clients, including how they see and use money and what is happening in their lives.
+Financial planners need to understand their clients, including how they see and use money and what is happening in their lives.
 Owings uses the Money Habitude cards to replace or augment the other discovery methods and techniques he utilizes to get to know his clients.
 It was important to Owings to not be known as a “product pusher,” but an advisor.

-Who: Individuals and couples seeking financial advise as well as people that attend financial workshops set up by the local chamber of commerce.
+Individuals and couples seeking financial advice as well as people that attend financial workshops set up by the local chamber of commerce.

 Why: